laravel-ja/ja-docs-8.x/original-en/authentication.md

 This command should be used on fresh applications and will install a layout view, registration and login views, as well as routes for all authentication end-points.
 A `/dashboard` route will also be generated to handle post-login requests to your application's dashboard.

-To learn more about Jetstream, please visit the official [Jetstream documentation](https://jetstream.laravel.com).

 #### Creating Applications Including Authentication

 If you are starting a brand new application and would like to include the authentication scaffolding, you may use the `--jet` directive when creating your application via the Laravel Installer.
 This command will create a new application with all of the authentication scaffolding compiled and installed:

     laravel new kitetail --jet

+> {tip} To learn more about Jetstream, please visit the official [Jetstream documentation](https://jetstream.laravel.com).

 <a name="included-views"></a>
 ### Views

 As mentioned in the previous section, the `laravel/jetstream` package's `php artisan jetstream:install` command will create all of the views you need for authentication and place them in the `resources/views/auth` directory.

 Jetstream will also create a `resources/views/layouts` directory containing a base layout for your application.
-All of these views use the Tailwind CSS framework, but you are free to customize them however you wish.
+All of these views use the [Tailwind CSS](https://tailwindcss.com) framework, but you are free to customize them however you wish.

 <a name="included-authenticating"></a>
 ### Authenticating

-Now that you have routes and views setup for the included authentication controllers, you are ready to register and authenticate new users for your application!
-You may access your application in a browser since Jetstream's authentication controllers already contain the logic to authenticate existing users and store new users in the database.
+Now that your application has been scaffolded for authentication, you are ready to register and authenticate!
+You may simply access your application in a browser since Jetstream's authentication controllers already contain the logic to authenticate existing users and store new users in the database.

 #### Path Customization